 Pitfall number 5: Studying prophecy and stop doing your best in life

 I have fallen prey to this kind of thinking as well.
-When I study end-time Bible prophecy, I kind of concluded that there is no use of doing my best in my study or in my work because, what’s the point if we earn many earthly things then Jesus will suddenly be back?
+When I study end-time Bible prophecy, I kind of concluded that there is no use of doing my best in my study or in my work.
+After all, what’s the point if we earn many earthly things and then Jesus suddenly returns?
 All of my labor will come to nothing.

 First and foremost, the Bible tells us in Ecclesiastes 9:10;

 “Whatsoever thy hand findeth to do, DO IT WITH THY MIGHT; for there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest.”